ekarpovs/flow-manager/README.md

 ## Installation

-Following packages from the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) have to be installed localy:
+Following packages from the [Image Processing Workshop](https://github.com/ekarpovs/image-processing-workshop) have to be installed locally:

 - flow_runner
 - operation_loader